 The Aalto Executive MBA in Taipei program is designed for individuals with significant professional work experience, typically 5-8 years or more.

 We look for talented women and men with strong management experience, leadership potential, steady career progression, and curiosity to learn more.
 The Aalto Executive MBA program is particularly useful for candidates for promotion to a high-level management position.

 Our group of experienced professionals in the Executive MBA class will bring forth a dynamic approach in enhancing a holistic international learning experience.
 Challenge your knowledge with the greatest minds in class.

 To fulfill the requirements for the Aalto Executive MBA degree, the participant must earn a total of 90 European credits during their studies and complete all compulsory parts of the program.

-> The Aalto EMBA candidates must successfully complete studies worth a total of 90 European credits (EC) including the eleven core modules, two compulsory projects (The Business Strategy Project (9 EC) and the Self Development Process (4.5 EC), and at least six elective modules.
+The Aalto EMBA candidates must successfully complete studies worth a total of 90 European credits (EC) including the twelve core modules, one compulsory Business Strategy Project (9 EC), and at least six elective modules.
 One module is equivalent to four and a half European credits (4.5 EC).
-Aalto Executive Summit includes two elective modules and is equivalent to nine European credits (9 EC).
+Aalto Executive Summit includes one elective module and is equivalent to four and a half European credits (4.5 EC).

-> Aalto Leadership Performance Program
+Aalto Leadership Performance Program

 The Aalto Leadership Performance Program is designed to increase your insights into leadership performance and more importantly, to measurably improve your awareness, confidence and performance as a leader.
 The program combines recent findings in the field of neuro-science and current research on performance with practical lessons that leaders can apply when leading self, others and results.
 An important focus of the program is, to enable you to apply the knowledge, insights and competence gained during the program to support the goals and business objectives of the organization that you work for.